 Oral History Series (OHS)

-Once a semester, a Latinx alum of La Casa will spend time with our students over a dinner presentation.
-Since fall 2017, alumni of various fields, identities, and class years have returned to La Casa and discussed their perspective on being “Latinx at Yale.”
+Once a semester, a Latine alum of La Casa will spend time with our students over a dinner presentation.
+Since fall 2017, alumni of various fields, identities, and class years have returned to La Casa and discussed their perspective on being “Latine at Yale.”
 Students will inquire and compare experiences, realizing how similar their narratives may be with some differences to highlight.
-Testimonios, story-telling, and ancestral knowledge are pillars in the Latinx community that we aim to center at La Casa through students and their predecessing alumni.
+Testimonios, story-telling, and ancestral knowledge are pillars in the Latine community that we aim to center at La Casa through students and their predecessing alumni.

 Julia is Black